wovo/hwcpp/docs/hwcpp-targets.md

 ### 4.2.3 Clock

 The chip starts on the 8 Mhz internal clock.
-With a 12 Mhz crystal and the PLL the clock bet set to 84 MHz, which is the default.
+With the 12 Mhz crystal and the PLL the clock can be set to 84 MHz, which is the default.

 <table>